 - Queue destroy plan destroys all infrastructure managed by the workspace.

 - Delete from Terraform Cloud deletes your workspace from Terraform Cloud without destroying the infrastructure the workspace manages.

 Note: Deleting a workspace does not destroy its infrastructure.
-For example, if you were to delete this workspace, the AWS DynamoDB table you provisioned earlier would still exist.
+For example, if you were to delete this workspace, the AWS EC2 instance you provisioned earlier would still exist.

 »Queue a destroy plan